 C. difficile inhabits the intestinal tract of 1% to 3% of healthy adults and 20% of patients receiving antibiotics, but only a subset of these patients develop C. difficile colitis.2 Despite this, the clinical impact of C. difficile colitis cannot be underestimated.
 According to data from the United States Healthcare Cost and Utilization Project’s Nationwide Inpatient Sample, from 2000 to 2009 the incidence of C. difficile infection increased from 49.2 to 109.6 per 100,000 population.3 In 2009, an estimated 336,600 hospitalizations, nearly 1% of all hospital stays, were due to C. difficile colitis.
 The majority of patients affected were 60 to 70 years old, and in patients with a principal diagnosis of C. difficile colitis, the colectomy rate was 1.6%.4

 Infection with cytomegalovirus (CMV), a member of the herpesvirus family, is very common throughout the world.
 Seroprevalence increases with age.
-In a US-based study among individuals aged 6 to 49 years, CMV seroprevalence increased from 38% in 6- to 11-year-olds to 58% in those aged 40 to 49 years.5 CMV seropositivity was independently associated with older age, female sex, foreign birthplace, low household income, high household crowding, and low household education.5 Initial infection in an immunocompetent host may go unnoticed, but patients who are immunocompromised by treatment with immunosuppressive medications or by illnesses that reduce cellular immunity, such as inflammatory bowel disease or human immunodeficiency virus (HIV) infection, are susceptible to CMV systemic disease including retinitis, pneumonia, encephalitis, hepatitis, and gastrointestinal tract ...
+In a US-based study among individuals aged 6 to 49 years, CMV seroprevalence increased from 38% in 6- to 11-year-olds to 58% in those aged 40 to 49 years.5 CMV seropositivity was independently associated with older age, female sex, foreign birthplace, low household income, high household crowding, and low household education.5 Initial infection in an immunocompetent host may go unnoticed, but patients who are immunocompromised by treatment with immunosuppressive medications or by illnesses that reduce cellular immunity, such as inflammatory bowel disease or human immunodeficiency virus (HIV) infection, are susceptible to CMV systemic disease including retinitis, pneumonia, encephalitis, ...